tschneidereit/typed-objects-explainer/core.md

 ```

 The resulting object is called a *typed object*: it will have the
-fields specified in `Line`.
+fields specified in `LineType`.
 Each field will be initialized to an
 appropriate default value based on its type (e.g., numbers are
 initialized to 0, fields of type `any` are initialized to `undefined`,
 and so on).
 Fields with structural type (like `from` and `to` in this